thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 This alias allows choosing a single group of entities, which can be a customer group, an asset group, or a device group.
 In the example was created an alias that filters a group of devices, which in this case is Irrigation systems.

 Let's learn how to add a group entities alias:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.
-4. In the opened dialog _Add alias_, enter an alias name, select a _Group entities_ filter type of the alias.
+4. In the opened dialog _Add alias_, enter the alias name, select a _Group entities_ filter type of the alias.
    In the drop-down menu Type, select _Device_ and enter the name of the needed entity group of devices (start typing it and it will be found automatically).
 5. After configuring the alias, click the "Add" button at the bottom right.
 6. Now we see that a new alias has been added.
 Click "Save" in the lower right corner of the dialog box.

-{% include images-gallery.html imageCollection="group-entities" preview="false" %}
+{% include images-gallery.html imageCollection="group-entities" %}

+Now let's use an added alias in a widget:
 1. Click the "Add new widget" sign in the middle of the screen.
 2. From the drop-down Select widget menu, select a Cards bundle.
 Move to the cell "Latest values" and pick an Entity Table widget.
-3. Input a data source: Entity type, select the name of the alias from the list, and add telemetry.
+3. Input a data source: Entity type, select the name of the created alias from the list, and add telemetry.
 4. Click the "Add" button in the bottom left of the dialog window.
 5. Widget with alias that filters a group of devices, which in this case is Irrigation systems, has been added.
 6. Don't forget to save all the changes by clicking the big orange tick icon at the right bottom of the screen.